jmecinski/jmecinski/README.md

-👋 Hi, I’m Jakub Męciński (also using nickname yoru in some places), currently gaining skills and knowledge to become full-stack web and mobile app developer.
+👋 Hi, I’m Jakub Męciński (also using nickname yoru in some places).
+I'm 28 years old aspiring full-stack developer fom Poland.

-I mainly use JavaScript and TypeScript, developing web apps with Next.js, Tailwind CSS, shadcn and Supabase or Appwrite.
+Currently enrolled in 3 Professional Certificate Courses:

-I also had some episodes with:
+- Microsoft Back-End Developer Professional Certificate (C# and .NET programming for back-end + SQL databases and Azure Cloud)

-- Swift/SwiftUI
+- Meta iOS Developer Professional Certificate (Creating iOS apps with Swift, SwiftUI and React Native)
-- Python
+- Amazon Junior Software Developer Professional Certificate (Java and AWS Cloud Development)

-I plan to learn Go and Kotlin Multiplatform soon.
+I'm also planning to complete JS Mastery's Next.js 15 Course.

 <!---
 jmecinski/jmecinski is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.